Performing Access Reviews

 - Revoke

-- Action: Indicates that access should be removed.
+- Action: Indicates that access should be fully removed.

 - Outcome: Clicking Revoke finalizes the decision.